tanersa/ansible/README.md

    Only we need to do is to build ssh connections with **managed machines** and control the process from Control Node.

+   Let's set up our Control Node with Linux Machine **(VM)**.
+To do this, we need to add the private ip of Linux Machine to the host file.
+   Then create a user on the same machine because we will take our action on user level.
+   Next, update the sudoer file with running **"visudo"** command and give password authentication to the user.

+   -  user1 ALL=(ALL)   NOPASSWD=ALL

+   Next, generate public and private keys by executing **"ssh-keygen"** command